City Guide for: San Cristobal de las Casas, Chiapas, Mexico

 Best Time to Visit

 The best time to visit San Cristobal de las Casas is during the dry season, which runs from November to April.
 The weather is generally sunny and pleasant during this time, with cooler temperatures in the evenings.
-Avoid the rainy season (May to October), as heavy rainfall can disrupt travel plans and make outdoor activities less enjoyable.
+Avoid the rainy season (May to October) as it can be wet and humid.

 Transportation